thillRobot/seam_detection/README.md

 ```

-Note: The code for seam_detection_icp.cpp was removed for clarity.
-Use the updated seam_detection.cpp node instead.
+Note: The code for seam_detection_icp.cpp was removed to reduce confusion.
+Use the updated `seam_detection.cpp` node instead for the same functionality   .

 #### RANSAC + ICP SEAM DETECTION
 ##### Use RANSAC + ICP for weld seam detection.
 First segmen t with RANSAC(or other) then use ICP to locate the origin of the part.

 These examples have the `round_tube` or a `square_tube` and the `plate`.
 There can be variations in part1 one but you must choose `round_tube` or a `square_tube`for the segmentation to work properly.
 These work well, but there is some discrepancy along the length of the cylinder.
 All other dimensions match very well.
 This seems to be related to the amount of data that is avaialable about this dimension.

-Now define all the file names and other parameters in a <config>.yaml file.
-The .yaml files are saved in `config/`
-**Note:** the way config files are handled is being improved to streamline the process, see `filter_cloud.yaml` and `register_clouds.yaml`
-the launch arg has been renamed from `scene` to `config`, see `filter_cloud.launch` etc. The configs and docs are slowly being updated with the changes.

 ```
 ---